Kalimpong: History

 Until the mid-19th century, the area around Kalimpong was ruled in succession by the Sikkimese and Bhutanese kingdoms.

 Kalimpong is said to have come under the control of Bhutan in the year 1706.
-However, according to historians, the Bhutanese encroachments had been in effect for about two decades by then, following the defeat of Gyalpo Ajok and other Lepcha chieftans.
+However, according to historians, the Bhutanese encroachments had been in effect for about two decades by then, following the defeat of Gyalpo Ajok and other Lepcha chieftains.

-The area was sparsely populated by the indigenous Lepcha community and migrant Bhutia, Limbu and Kirati tribes.
+The area was sparsely populated by the indigenous Lepcha and Limbu community and migrant Bhutia and Kirati tribes.

 After the Anglo-Bhutan War in 1864, the Treaty of Sinchula (1865) was signed, in which Bhutanese-held territory east of the Teesta River was ceded to the British East India Company.
 It was administered as the 'Western Duars' district for a few years, and divided into three tehsils.
 Kalimpong fell into the Dalingkot tehsil, which consisted of all the mountainous part of the annexed territory.
 In 1867, the Dalingkot tehsil was merged with the Darjeeling district, and eventually renamed the Kalimpong Subdivision.

 At the time of annexation, Kalimpong was a hamlet, with only two or three families known to reside there.
 The first recorded mention of the town was a fleeting reference made that year by Ashley Eden, a government official with the Bengal Civil Service.
 Kalimpong was added to district of Darjeeling in 1866.
 In 1866–1867 an Anglo-Bhutanese commission demarcated the common boundaries between the two, thereby giving shape to the Kalimpong subdivision and the Darjeeling district.

 After the war, the region became a subdivision of the Western Duars district, and the following year it was merged with the district of Darjeeling.
 The temperate climate prompted the British to develop the town as an alternative hill station to Darjeeling, to escape the scorching summer heat in the plains.
 Kalimpong's proximity to the Nathu La and Jelep La passes (La means "pass") for trading with Tibet was an added advantage.
 It soon became an important trading outpost in the trade of furs, wools and food grains between India and Tibet.
 The increase in commerce attracted large numbers of Nepali's from the neighbouring Nepal and the lower regions of Sikkim, the areas where, Nepali's were residing since the Gorkha invasion of Sikkim in 1790.
 The movement of people into the area, transformed Kalimpong from a small hamlet with a few houses, to a thriving town with increased economic prosperity.
 Britain assigned a plot within Kalimpong to the influential Bhutanese Dorji family, through which trade and relations with Bhutan flowed.
 This later became Bhutan House, a Bhutanese administrative and cultural centre.